-Other distinctive mammals encountered in Spain include Common Genet, Wild Boar, Barbary Sheep and Spanish Ibex.
-While, on the coast, cetaceans, otters and seals may be seen.
+Other distinctive mammals encountered in Spain include Common Genet, Wild Boar and Spanish Ibex, while various cetaceans, including Orcas, Pilot Whales and Sperm Whales, may be seen from the coast.
 The country has the second largest number of mammals in Europe, with 115 different species recorded.

-Best sites: Laguna de Gallocanta, ‘Belchite Steppes’ including El Planeron Ornithological Reserve (near Zaragoza), Los Monegros (steppe between Huesca, Lleida and Zaragoza), Sierra de Guara, Pyrenees – Aragon (Jaca, especially the Hecho Valley) and Navarra (Isaba), Bardenas Reales National Park.
+Best sites: Laguna de Gallocanta, ‘Belchite Steppes’ including El Planeron Ornithological Reserve (near Zaragoza), Los Monegros (steppe between Huesca, Lleida and Zaragoza), Sierra de Guara, Pyrenees – Aragon (Jaca, especially the Hecho Valley) and Navarra (Isaba and Monte Aldiude), Bosque de Irati, Hoces de Lumbier y Arbayún, Bardenas Reales National Park.

 Timing: The peak time to visit Laguna de Gallocanta for cranes is usually late February when the greatest numbers are normally present – between 20,000 and 50,000, prior to their northbound migration over the Pyrenees to their breeding grounds in Northern Europe.
-This is also a good time to look for wintering Wallcreeper in the Sierra de Guara.
-The best time for butterflies and flowers in the Pyrenees is from mid-June to the end of July, which is also a good time for birds although mid-May to mid-June is usually the peak time for birds during the summer.
+This is also a good time to look for wintering Wallcreeper in Los Mallos de Riglos (Huesca).
+The best time for butterflies and flowers in the Pyrenees is from mid-June to the end of July, which is also a good time for breeding birds, although mid-May to mid-June is usually the peak time for the highest range of bird species.

 Despite the existence of a large city of five million people, the countryside surrounding Madrid still retains some remarkably unspoilt and diverse habitats and landscapes.
 The area is home to mountain peaks rising above 2,000 metres, Holm Oak dehesa and low-lying plains.
 The slopes of the Guadarrama mountain range are cloaked in dense forests of Scots Pine and Pyrenean Oak.
-The Lozoya Valley supports a large Cinerous Vulture colony and one of the last bastions of the Spanish Imperial Eagle is found in the Park Regional del Suroeste in hills between the Gredos and Guadarrama ranges.
-The recent possible detection of the existence of Iberian Lynx in the area between the Cofio and Alberche rivers is testament to the biodiversity of the area.
+The Lozoya Valley supports a large Black Vulture colony and one of the last bastions of the Spanish Imperial Eagle is found in the Park Regional del Suroeste in hills between the Gredos and Guadarrama ranges.

-To the north and west of Madrid lies the huge territory of Castile and León, which consists of a large central plateau known as the Meseta, lying between 700-1,000 metres above sea level , surrounded to the north, east and west by the Cantabrian, the Urbion and the Gredos mountains respectively.
+To the north and west of Madrid lies the huge territory of Castile and León, which consists of a large central plateau known as the Meseta, lying between 700 and 1,000 metres above sea level, and surrounded to the north, east and west by the Cantabrian, the Urbion and the Gredos mountains respectively.
 Midway between the Atlantic north and the Mediterranean south, Castile and Leon boasts the best of both worlds in terms of biodiversity, and has the highest populations of Great Bustard and Iberian Wolf.

 Amid some of the finest mountain scenery in Spain, there is a good chance of seeing Eurasian Brown Bear, as well as Iberian Wolf, Wild Cat and Wild Boar.
 More commonly encountered wildlife in Spain include Spanish Ibex, Cantabrian Chamois, Red and Roe Deer, and Red Squirrel.
-Spectacular birds seen in this region include Great Bustard, Cinerous and Griffon Vultures, Black and White Storks, Montagu’s and Hen Harrier, Wallcreeper and White-winged Snowfinch, and the rare Dupont’s Lark.
-Butterflies are plentiful – there are 154 species alone in the Picos de Europa, in the Cantabrian Mountains.
+Spectacular birds seen in this region include Great Bustard, Griffon Vulture, White Stork, Montagu’s and Hen Harriers, Wallcreeper and White-winged Snowfinch.
+Butterflies are plentiful – there are 154 species in the Picos de Europa alone.
 The rich flora of the same mountains, which includes gentians and many orchids, is usually at its best in June.

 The harsh environment of Extremadura was the cradle of the conquistadores, men who opened a new world for the Spanish Empire.
 Remote beforehand, Extremadura enjoyed a brief golden age when its heroes returned with their gold to live in splendour.
 Trujillo, the birthplace of Pizarro, and Cáceres were built with conquistador wealth, the streets crowded with an array of perfectly preserved and very ornate mansions of returning empire builders.
 Then there is Mérida, the most completely preserved Roman city in Spain, and the monasteries of Guadalupe and Yuste, the one fabulously wealthy, the other rich in imperial memories.
 Even the local eagles are imperial here.

-Extremadura is arguably the best place in Western Europe to see raptors (including Spanish Imperial and Bonelli’s Eagles, Cinereous, Egyptian and Griffon Vultures, and Black-winged Kite) and for bustards (with good numbers of Great and Little present).
-If that wasn’t enough, one could find some of Europe’s other most spectacular birds, such as White and Black Storks, Eurasian Eagle-owl, Roller and Iberian Magpie.
-All these are to be found against the backdrop of one of the wildest and therefore avian rich locations left in Europe, with its wide open semi-arid stony plains, hills and open Iberian Cork Oak woodland known as dehesa.
+Extremadura is arguably the best place in Western Europe to see raptors (including Spanish Imperial and Bonelli’s Eagles, Black, Egyptian and Griffon Vultures, and Black-winged Kite) and bustards (with good numbers of Great and Little present).
+If that wasn’t enough, there are also some of Europe’s most spectacular birds, such as White and Black Storks, Pin-tailed and Black-bellied Sandgrouse, Eurasian Eagle-owl, Azure-winged Magpie, Great Spotted Cuckoo and Roller.
+All these are to be found against the backdrop of one of the wildest, and most bird-rich locations in Europe, with its wide open semi-arid stony plains, hills and open Iberian Cork Oak woodland known as dehesa.

 Best sites: Extremadura including Caceres Plains (northeast of Caceres) and Serena Steppes (southeast of Trujillo), Monfrague National Park and Sierra de Gredos (just outside Extremadura).